 Anne Blight (founder) is the principal course coach, with all one-to-one training given by returning participants, who use the technique.
 They are not qualified Speech and Language Therapists.

 Where and when are courses held?

-Regular three-day courses are held throughout the year for adults and at least one course per year for young people aged 11–16 at a country house hotel near Hailsham, East Sussex (9 miles from Eastbourne).
+Regular three-day courses are held throughout the year for adults.
+They have at least one course per year for young people aged 11–16.
+Courses are held at a country house hotel near Hailsham, East Sussex (9 miles from Eastbourne).
 Easy access by plane, train (5 mins to station) and car (free parking provided).)

 How much does it cost?